 The Summer Research Program in the Arts, Humanities, and Social Sciences (AHSS) is designed to encourage and support independent research projects conducted by Puget Sound students and their faculty mentors in departments and programs in the arts, humanities, and social sciences.
 The program seeks to foster imagination, creativity, and accomplishment.

-If you have questions or would like additional information about the Summer Research program or application process, please email firstname.lastname@example.org or schedule an appointment with the program manager, Elize Hellam.
+If you have questions or would like additional information about the Summer Research program or application process, please attend the information session on January 31, 2024 at 4 p.m. in Timble Forum (TR 116).
+You can also email firstname.lastname@example.org or schedule an appointment with the program manager, Elize Hellam.

 Application for a summer research grant should be made using the online form.
 The online application form includes several components: